diku-compSys/compSys-e2022-pub/lectures/221026_network_programming/exercises.md

 When the server receives a `PUT` it saves the string to an internal variable and returns `OK`.
 The following `PUT` messages will not update the variable, but return `VARIABLE FILLED`.

-When the server receives a `GET` it returns the stores variable.
+When the server receives a `GET` it returns the stored variable.
 All `GET`s should be blocking, until the server has received the first `PUT`.
 Thus, clients sending a `GET` before another client send a `PUT` should block and wait until the server receives the first `PUT` and responds to all waiting clients.